-Dismissal for excessive or prolonged absences result in a grade of W (Withdrew), WP (Withdrew Passing), or WF (Withdrew Failing) based on the student's academic standing on the day of dismissal.
+Dismissal for excessive or prolonged absences result in a grade of W (Withdrew) on the day of dismissal.

 The classification of absences as excused requires verification and allows students to make up missed work, in accordance with the instructor's make-up procedures, but they are still computed as absences in the 15% tabulation.
 Excused absences are identified as follows: